aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.

 2. Loosen primary timings to 18-22-22-42 and set tCWL to 18.
-3. Increase DRAM voltage to 1.45v if it is safe for your IC.
+3. Increase DRAM voltage to 1.45v if it is safe for your IC (1.5v daily is considered safe for Samsung B-Die - assuming temps are <50 degrees.
+A dedicated fan on the RAM is recommended)
 5. Follow steps 4-7 from [Finding a Baseline](#finding-a-baseline).
 6. Proceed to [Tightening Timings](#tightening-timings).